Found us from search engine?

-There are a few tools for gathering data on your landing page for split testing:
+Hence you need these tools when gathering data on your landing page for higher accuracy of split testing:

 As mentioned above, website analytics software collects, measures, and analyzes the traffic to your landing page.
 It gives you accurate information such as page views, average page on time, bounce rate, number of new visitors, where your visitors come from, what devices did they use and so much more.
 All these give you an idea on whether you are answering to what your site visitors need.

 The best tool for this is Google Analytics, hands down!
 It’s considered a standard tool for any site owner – so being able to access the data directly in your account is extremely convenient.